The 2023 NFL Playoffs are underway and this year’s slate of games should bring some incredible action.

 Unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
 But some very important things are exactly the same.
-See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.
+This year will also mark the first playoffs with new overtime rules in place, spurred in large part by the showdown between the Bills and Chiefs in last season’s Divisional Round that saw the Chiefs score a game-winning OT TD on the opening possession without Josh Allen and the Bills offense ever getting to touch the ball.
+See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook, as well as what’s different in 2023.

 How does Overtime work in the NFL Playoffs and Super Bowl?